JvanKatwijk/qt-dab/README.md

 The CMakeLists.txt file has as defaults all devices and the spectrum switched off.
-You can select a device (or more devices) without altering the CMakeLists.txr file, but by passing on definitions to the command line.
+You can select a device (or more devices) without altering the CMakeLists.txt file, but by passing on definitions to the command line.

 An example